-One of the key actions proposed in this plan is to investigate how the water quality is affected by the state of the native bush.
-This involves considering whether animal pest control will significantly reduce the nutrient input.
+One of the key proposed actions in this plan is to investigate how the water quality is affected by the state of the native bush, and whether animal pest control will significantly reduce the nutrient input.

 As new evidence becomes available, we will take an adaptive approach - that is to act (and consult) on the most effective, efficient and appropriate options available for improving water quality in Lake Ōkataina.